Data Expiration Types and Strategies Overview

 NCache supports time-based data invalidation where you can specify the time or interval to expire your cache data.
-Time based data invalidation is used if changes to the data occur in a deterministic time fashion or where you can determine the frequency of data change.
-For example, region information may not be frequently updated, so you can use a time based expiration to invalidate such data.
+Time-based data invalidation is applicable in situations where you can determine the frequency of data change.
+For example, region information may not be frequently updated, so you can use a time-based expiration to invalidate such data.

 Another use of data expiration is in maintaining sessions.
 If a session has been inactive for a certain period of time, it can be removed from the cache as it is idle.

-Expiration value is added with the cache items.
-NCache maintains an index for items with time based expiration.
+An expiration value is added to the cache items.
+NCache maintains an index for items with time-based expiration.
 A dedicated thread checks cache data for these expired items periodically after a configurable interval of time called Clean Interval.
 By default, its value is 15 seconds, which means that the maximum time an item can take to be removed from the cache is (expiration time + clean interval + time taken by cleanup activity).
 Hence, you should select this interval carefully according to the expiration time of your data.

-You can add an item to the cache with absolute expiration by specifying the exact date and time at which the item should be invalidated.
-When this time is elapsed, the item will be removed from the cache.
-Here, NCache maintains UTC time for absolute expiration on the caching servers which facilitates the case where clients and cache servers are in different time zones.
-This means that expiration time specified by clients (in any time zone) will be converted to UTC on the cache server and the item will be expired on the exact date and time as specified by clients.
+You can add an item to the cache with Absolute Expiration by specifying the exact date and time at which the item should be invalidated.
+When this time elapses, the item will be removed from the cache.
+Here, NCache maintains UTC time for Absolute Expiration on the caching servers which facilitates the case where clients and cache servers are in different time zones.
+This means that the expiration time specified by clients (in any time zone) will be converted to UTC on the cache server and the item will expire on the exact date and time as specified by clients.
 You can specify the expiration time ranging from seconds to days and months.

-However, note that the item will be removed when expired on the next cache clean up interval.
-For example, if you specify an expiration of 10 seconds with an item and cache clean up interval is configured to 15 seconds, then item will be removed within the time frame of 15-25 seconds.
+However, note that the item will be removed when expires on the next cache Clean-up Interval.
+For example, if you specify an expiration of 10 seconds with an item and cache Clean-up Interval is configured to 15 seconds, then the item will be removed within the time frame of 15-25 seconds.

-In Sliding expiration, you want the cache to retain the data as long as it is being used by the application and remove any data that has not been used for a specific period of time.
-Whenever cache data with sliding expiration is accessed, its time to live in cache is extended by the expiration interval specified, e.g. an item with 30 seconds sliding expiration will be removed from the cache if not accessed for at least 30 seconds.
-However, with each access, the item's expiration interval will be reset to 30 seconds, extending its life in the cache by 30 seconds.
+In this expiration, you want the cache to retain the data as long as it is being used by the application and remove any data that has not been used for a specific period of time.
+Every time the user accesses the cache data with Sliding Expiration, its cache life will extend by the specific expiration interval, e.g., an item with 30 seconds Sliding Expiration will be removed from the cache if the user will not access it for at least 30 seconds.
+However, with each access, the item's expiration interval will reset to 30 seconds, extending its life in the cache by 30 seconds.

 For example, session data can be stored in the cache as long as the session is active.
-For this type of data, you can specify sliding expiration, let's say 15 minutes.
-Hence, if activity occurs within the specified time interval, the session's life will be extended by another 15 minutes in the cache.
+For this type of data, you can specify Sliding Expiration, let's say 15 minutes.
+Hence, if activity occurs within the specified time interval, the session's expiration interval will be reset to 15 minutes in the cache.

-Similar to absolute expiration, cache items with sliding expiration are removed on cache cleanup interval.
+Similar to Absolute Expiration, cache items with Sliding Expiration are removed on the cache Clean-up Interval.

-NCache has introduced a new set of default expirations that can aid you in setting your data invalidation strategies with more flexibility.
-Default expirations are configured via NCache Manager or config.ncconf, so there is no need to change the code if you want to change the expiration value which is passed via API.
+NCache also supports default expirations that can aid you in setting your data invalidation strategies with more flexibility.
+Default expirations are configured via the NCache Management Center or config.ncconf, so there is no need to change the code if you want to change the expiration value which is passed via API.
 Moreover, if the same application requires multiple expiration values, default expirations can be used.